Entry-Level Professional Master of Arts Degree | Admissions Process

 - With an average grade of a B (3.0 GPA) in all prerequisite courses completed at the time of application.

-- From an accredited junior college, college, or university.
+- From an accredited community college, college, or university.

-- For the equivalent of three or four semester units each (with the exception of medical terminology which may be taken for one or two units or some approved certificate courses) as follows:
+- For the equivalent of at least three semester units each (with the exception of medical terminology which may be taken for one or two units or some approved certificate courses) as follows:

 - Human Anatomy with laboratory;*